formkiq/formkiq-client-sdk-python/docs/MappingsApi.md

 Delete Mapping

-Delete Mapping; ONLY available with FormKiQ Enterprise
+Delete Mapping; available as an Add-On Module

 ### Example